amalbumbia/Electrodynamics_and_Relativity/README.md

 ## Sources
-Introduction to Electrodynamics 4th ed by David J, Griffiths A Traveler's Guide to Spacetime by Thomas Moore
+- Introduction to Electrodynamics 4th ed by David J. Griffiths
+- Electrodynamics and Relativity Lecture Notes by David Tong
+- A Traveler's Guide to Spacetime by Thomas Moore
-Modern General Relativity by Mike Guidry
+- Modern General Relativity by Mike Guidry
-Spacetime and Geometry by Sean Carroll
+- Spacetime and Geometry by Sean Carroll